Searinox/ScryptCalc/README.md

 When it comes to the Scrypt parameter N, the UI setting represents the exponent of the actual number of rounds, as per the formula N = exp^2.
 So for example, setting an exponent of 10 will translate into a Scrypt N = 1024.

 The memory estimate for computation based on the selected parameters is displayed in the UI.
 Parameters are adjustable to any values that keep Scrypt's memory usage under 2GB.
-The limitations on how big the Scrypt parameters can get is dictated by hashlib's implementation.
+The limitations on how big the Scrypt parameters can get are dictated by hashlib's implementation.

 Pressing ENTER in the input field will perform a computation.
 A finished computation will then auto-focus the "Copy result" button for convenience, so a sequence of typing the input, hitting ENTER, and following up with SPACEBAR after completion is enough to derive a password and fetch the result.